jyanglab/jyanglab.github.io/jc.md

 ### February

+- **02-09-2017**: No Q.U.I.T. because of the weather.
+Stay warm and read this at home.
+A phylogenetic method to perform genome-wide association studies in microbes that accounts for population structure and recombination. by [Collins and Didelot, 2018](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005958)
+> GWAS, phylogenetic

 - **02-02-2017**: Dynamic DNA methylation reconfiguration during seed development and germination. by [Kawakatsu et al., 2017](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-017-1251-x)
 > methylation, arabidopsis